-- Test their software for potential issues and violations of organizational policy
+- Scan their software for potential security issues and violations of organizational policy.

 System specifications for deep scan